b-mian/misarch-go/README.md

 ## Notes

-- Subgraph SDLs are derived mechanically from the canonical [MiSArch/schemas](https://github.com/MiSArch/schemas) files by `tools/sdlprep` (it strips only the federation machinery gqlgen regenerates itself).
+- Subgraph SDLs are derived from [MiSArch/schemas](https://github.com/MiSArch/schemas) files by `tools/sdlprep` (it strips only the infra gqlgen regenerates itself).
 The gateway's committed supergraph inputs therefore stay valid.
 - Go services serve GraphQL on both `/` and `/graphql`, so both Dapr routing-URL styles in the gateway's `supergraph.yaml` keep working.